Wire An Outlet

 9. Cover Plate: If the new outlet is working properly, you can attach a new cover plate.

 Remember, electrical safety is crucial.
 Always turn off the power before working on electrical components and use proper tools and techniques.
-If you're not confident in your abilities, it's best to consult a professional electrician to ensure a safe and proper installation.

 View this video for a basic outlet change-out.